MikeAustin71/errprefops/errpref/README.md

 ## OS Support

-Tests are running successfully on Windows 10, Ubuntu 20.04.2.0 LTS, Fedora 34.9.2 and Mint 20.1 Cinnamon.
+Tests are running successfully on Windows 10 and Ubuntu 20.04 LTS.